thegetty/quire/packages/11ty/README.md

 }
 ```

-The downsides of this are:
+For a discussion of this approach see ilearnio/module-alias#113, several caveats of using subpath `imports` are:
 - non-standard `#` prefix
 - module filenames have to be included explicitly